GeorgeSapkin/stickler/README.md

   `MAX_SUBJECT_LEN_SOFT`) characters long.
 Limits are 60 and 50 by default, respectively and are configurable via the `max_subject_len_hard` and `max_subject_len_soft` inputs.
-- `Signed-off-by` must match author
+- `Signed-off-by` must match author.
+Enabled via the `check_signoff` input.
-- `Signed-off-by` must not be a GitHub noreply email
+- `Signed-off-by` must not be a GitHub noreply email.
+Enabled via the `check_signoff` input.
 - Commit message must exist
 - Commit message lines should be <= `MAX_BODY_LINE_LEN` characters long.
 Limit is 75 by default and is configurable via the `max_body_line_len` input.